List of ancient great powers: Ptolemaic Empire

 The Ptolemaic dynasty, sometimes also known as the Lagids, was a Greek royal family which ruled the Ptolemaic Empire in Egypt during the Hellenistic period.

 Ptolemy, one of the seven somatophylakes (bodyguards) who served as Alexander the Great's generals and deputies, was appointed satrap of Egypt after Alexander's death in 323 BC.
 In 305 BC, he declared himself King Ptolemy I, later known as "Soter" (saviour).
 The Egyptians soon accepted the Ptolemies as the successors to the pharaohs of independent Egypt.
 Ptolemy's family ruled Egypt until the Roman conquest of 30 BC.
 All the male rulers of the dynasty took the name Ptolemy.

 Ptolemaic Egypt began when Ptolemy I Soter declared himself Pharaoh of Egypt in 305 BC and ended with the death of queen Cleopatra VII of Egypt and the Roman conquest in 30 BC.
 The Ptolemaic Kingdom was a powerful Hellenistic state, extending from southern Syria in the east, to Cyrene to the west, and south to the frontier with Nubia.
 Alexandria became the capital city and a center of Greek culture and trade.
 To gain recognition by the native Egyptian populace, they named themselves as the successors to the Pharaohs.
 The later Ptolemies took on Egyptian traditions, had themselves portrayed on public monuments in Egyptian style and dress, and participated in Egyptian religious life.
 Hellenistic culture continued to thrive in Egypt well after the Muslim conquest.
 The Ptolemies faced rebellions of native Egyptians often caused by an unwanted regime and were involved in foreign and civil wars that led to the decline of the kingdom and its annexation by Rome.

+Kingdom of Iberia

+The Kingdom of Iberia was an ancient eastern Georgian state located in the central part of transcaucasia, founded by Pharnabazus I. It would be a victim of the expansion of Armenia under Artaxias I and was later vassalized by the Roman republic under Pompey.
+It would experience immense growth of power and prestige in the 1st and 2nd centuries AD.
+At the zenith of its power under Pharasmanes I and Pharasmanes II the valiant, it exerted its influence over Armenia, North Caucasian tribes, and Albania while warring against Parthia and achieving complete independence from the Romans after penetrating as deep in Roman territory as Cappadocia (Roman province).
+It would become the second country to officially accept Christianity in 329 after Armenia.
+However, instability caused by the Roman-Persian wars would see the region divided in Roman/Byzantine and sasanid empires several times.
+Iberia fell under sasanid influence and even after a heroic war against zoroastrianization and Persianization, the kingdom would be annexed in 580 AD, but it left a legacy of having united most of Georgia and would be a subject of Georgian national awakening of the 20th century.